 MILKY WAY: The entire Milky Way galaxy rotates in a clockwise direction.
-Its disk contains dust, stars and gas rotating from a center point.
+Its disk contains dust, stars, and gas rotating from a center point.
 The Milky Way is a flattened disk with spiral arms.
 The sun that provides heat to our planet belongs to one of the arms in the barred spiral galaxy.
-According to the Hubble Galaxy classification scheme, the Milky Way is a SBc barred spiral galaxy.
-Astronomers believe that it’s part way between SBb and SBc.
+According to the Hubble Galaxy classification scheme, the Milky Way is an SBc barred spiral galaxy.
+Astronomers believe that it’s partway between SBb and SBc.

 ANDROMEDA GALAXY: Our nearest neighbor is the Andromeda Galaxy and is a spiral galaxy as well.
 It’s classified as a SA(s)b galaxy classification.

 2. Elliptical galaxy classification

 Elliptical galaxies are circular in shape and elongated in a particular axis.
 The degree of ellipticity varies from E0 (circular) to E7 (elongated).

 Elliptical galaxies have a smooth gradient for brightness.
-That is, brightness progressively dimmers away from the center of the galaxy.
+Brightness progressively dimmers away from the center of the galaxy.